safespring/docs/content/backup/howto/encrypted.md

      "PASSWORDACCESS generate"

    which means the key is stashed encrypted on disk, accessible by the program but not readable by humans.
+If your machine in turn has an encrypted root disk which requires password entry at boot, it will still be protected from "evil maid" scenarios where someone copies your drive when it is turned off and tries to use the data offline.

 3) Generate a key and store it in the backup server database.
 Sounds a bit weird, but is meant to protect situations similar to having